Days 1-2 London - In flight

 Day 15 Rotorua - Waitomo Caves - Auckland

 We travel to the Waitomo Caves and take a boat along the underground river to see the glow-worms, spectacular in the darkness of the grotto.
 The glow-worm light shines as a blue/green colour and the hungrier the glow worm, the more brightly it glows.
 We travel on via the dairy centre of Hamilton to Auckland, which lies between the Waitemata and Manukau Harbours.
-The well-situated Crowne Plaza Hotel (4T) is our base for the next two nights.
+The well-situated Crowne Plaza Hotel (4T) or Heritage Auckland (4T) is our base for the next two nights.

 Day 16 Auckland

 Today we will introduce you to ‘The City of Sails’, the largest and brightest metropolis in New Zealand.
 Our city tour will highlight the heart of the city, founded by Captain Hobson, who decided upon the location of the city due to its strategic setting.
 Also included is Old Customhouse, the shoppers’ delight of Lower Queen Street, otherwise known as the ‘Golden Mile’, and Parliament Street.
 Remainder of the day is at leisure to further explore this fascinating city.